Coalition casualties in Afghanistan: Lithuania

+One Lithuanian soldier, Arūnas Jarmalavičius, was killed in Afghanistan, and at least 13 have been wounded.

 North Macedonia

 At least 4 Macedonian soldiers have been wounded in Afghanistan.

 Montenegro

 One soldier (Mijailo Perišić) died in Afghanistan after suffering a heart attack.

 Netherlands

 A total of 25 Dutch servicemen were killed in Afghanistan.
 The first two Dutch fatalities were soldiers killed in an accidental helicopter crash in 2006.
 Since then, one pilot died in a non-hostile F-16 crash, and one soldier committed suicide at Multi National Base Tarin Kot (Kamp Holland).
 In 2007, one soldier was accidentally killed when a Patria armoured vehicle overturned at a river crossing near Tarin Kowt in Uruzgan.
 After that 19 soldiers were killed in action between 2007 and 2010.
 Finally, the last soldier to die was from an illness a month before the contingent withdrew from the country in December 2010.
 140 soldiers were wounded in action.

 New Zealand

 Ten New Zealand Defence Force soldiers have died in Afghanistan, most while carrying out their duties as part of the Provincial Reconstruction Team in the Bamyan Province.
 Lieutenant Timothy O'Donnell was killed when his convoy was ambushed on a stretch of road in the Kahmard District of the province.
 Private Kirifi Mila died when the Humvee in which he was travelling accidentally rolled down a 30-metre cliff.
 Corporal Doug Grant of the New Zealand SAS was killed in Kabul on 18 August 2011.
 Lance Corporal Leon Smith, also of the New Zealand SAS, was killed on 27 September 2011 in Wardak province.
 On 3 April 2012, Corporal Douglas Hughes died in Bamyan Province.
 On 5 August 2012, Lance Corporals Rory Malone and Pralli Durrer, were killed in Bamyan Province in a firefight with insurgents.
 Most recently, Lance Corporal Jacinda Baker, Private Richard Harris, and Corporal Luke Tamatea were killed on 19 August 2012 when their vehicle was hit by an IED.
 Lance Corporal Baker is New Zealand's first female casualty in a combat role since women were allowed to serve on the frontline in 2000.
 In November 2012, New Zealand Prime Minister John Key confirmed a coalition airstrike had killed Abdullah Kalta, the Taliban commander believed responsible for the deaths of O'Donnell, Baker, Harris and Tamatea.